 Although the reasons leading to children becoming orphaned are broad and complex, there is hope and help.
 Because we believe God calls each of us to care for orphans through the gifts he has entrusted to us, he will go before us in the effort.

-Learn more about the needs of orphans and Show Hope’s work:
+Learn more about the needs of orphans, adoption, and Show Hope’s work: